Zapper-fi/protocol/docs/Interpretation/contract-position-interpretation/overview.md

 There are 5 main components to an ACPI:

-1. Defining what contracts & network the ACPI applies
+1. Contracts & network the ACPI applies to
-2. Defining the positions within a contract
+2. Definitions
-3. Defining which addresses may have a position within the contract
+3. Acount addresses
-4. Defining how to resolve the underlying tokens of the positions, that the investment is redeemable for.
+4. Underlying tokens
-5. Defining how to calculate the exchange rate of the position in terms of the underlying token(s) it is redeemable for.
+5. Price per share

 ## Components of App Contract Position Interpreter